High employee turnover in construction and field service – are your workers deserting a sinking ship or are there other underlying problems?

 - Results in other employees having to shoulder more responsibility and do more work in the absence of the person that’s gone.

-- Can impact morale since those left behind find the continuous churn disruptive and disconcerting and they start to consider if they should also be leaving.
+- It can impact morale since those left behind find the continuous churn disruptive and disconcerting and they start to consider if they should also be leaving.

 - When those in management leave there’s often a knowledge gap and the new person has to understand the project, the team, the client and what’s been done and what they have to pick up.
 Often vital information can be lost especially pertaining to variation claims.
 Sometimes tasks fall between a gap and are left undone until they eventually become a problem and a delay.